-CORES' liquidity position remains adequate, in our opinion, given that the agency takes into consideration all of the corporation's expenses, including debt service, when determining the annual fees applicable to its members.
-CORES'
+CORES' liquidity position remains adequate, in our opinion, given that CORES takes into consideration all of its expenses, including debt service, when determining the annual fees applicable to its members.
+Fees are collected regularly each month, and expenditures are also regular and predictable, as they are mostly related to rental of storage capacity of the reserves.

-liquidity position also benefits from debt that is primarily long term (86% of the total as of year-end 2010) and from conservative budgeting where fees usually surpass expenditures.
-In addition, as of Feb.
-2, 2011, CORES had committed credit lines of €0.62 billion, of which €0.37 billion available.
+CORES' liquidity position also benefits from debt that is primarily long term (86% of the total) and from conservative budgeting, with fees that are set slightly above expected expenditures (CORES typically returns the excess to operators at year-end).
+In addition, on Nov.
+3, 2011, CORES had credit lines of €330 million, of which €80.5 million were available.